In 2015, while visiting my family in Germany, I learnt how to make Zimtsterne, that is, Cinnamon Stars.

 - Spread the reserved meringue evenly on the top of the stars.

-- Place the baking tray in the bottom of the oven and bake for about 25 minutes.
+- Place the baking tray in the bottom of the oven and bake for 20-25 minutes (depending on the thickness of your stars.

 - Allow the stars to cool, then store in an airtight container in a cool place.
 Zimtsterne will keep for 2-3 weeks.